hansenp/diachrscripts/README.md

 # diachrscripts

-This is a collection of Python (3.8) modules, scripts and Jupyter notebooks that can be used to investigate Diachromatic interactions in terms of the four counts for the different types of mapped paired-end reads.
+This is a collection of Python (3.8) modules, scripts and Jupyter notebooks that can be used to investigate Diachromatic interactions in terms of the four counts for the different orientations of mapped paired-end reads.

 ## Setup